-Knox County business co-owner arrested for Voyeurism
+Knox County business co-owner arrested for voyeurism

 EDWARDSPORT, Ind.
-(WISH) — A Bicknell man was arrested Monday morning after he was accused of recording a woman using a hidden camera in the restroom at Patriot Rescue and Safety in Knox County.
+(WISH) — A Bicknell man was arrested Monday morning after he was accused of recording a woman using a hidden camera in the restroom at Patriot Rescue and Safety, a business that provides safety training in Knox County.

-Indiana State Police say Dustin McCandless, 50, allegedly used a hidden video camera to record a woman using the restroom at Patriot Rescue and Safety located on Duke Energy property in Edwardsport.
+Indiana State Police say Dustin McCandless, 50, allegedly used a hidden video camera to record a woman using the restroom at Patriot Rescue and Safety on the Duke Energy property in Edwardsport.

-McCandless is a co-owner of Patriot Rescue and Safety and is a contractor operating at Duke Energy — not employed by Duke Energy, a release said.
+McCandless is a co-owner of Patriot Rescue and Safety and is a contractor operating at Duke Energy, a release said.

 A search warrant was executed on March 6 by state police and seized numerous electronic items from the Patriot Rescue and Safety office.